Pediatrics Residency

 ERAS logoIf you are interested in applying to the Pediatric Residency Program, applications are accepted through ERAS.
 Please include your USMLE scores, Dean's letter, three letters of recommendation, and a personal statement.

-In compliance with institutional, state, and national recommendations, our program will be solely conducting virtual interviews for the 2020-21 residency NRMP Match cycle.
-We will not offer in-person interviews or visits to our site in support of minimizing health risks associated with travel during this coronavirus pandemic and to provide an equitable interview experience to all applicants.
+In compliance with institutional, state, and national recommendations, our program will be solely conducting virtual interviews for the 2024-2025 residency NRMP Match cycle.
+We will not offer in-person interviews in support of minimizing health risks associated with travel during this coronavirus pandemic and to provide an equitable interview experience to all applicants.

 University of Iowa Pediatric Residency Program NRMP Program Code: 1203320C0